stphnclysmth/react-readalong-component/README.md

 </Readalong>
 ```

+The output of the component receives three classes for use with styling.
+The outer wrapper has the class,
+`readalong`.
+Every readable phrase is wrapped in a span with the `readalong-phrase` class.
+While a phrase is being spoken, the corresponding span also receives a `readalong-active` class.
+This
+can be used, as in the examples below, to keep the phrase highlighted after the user moves off or releases her
+finger.

+It is advisable to make the font size as large as possible for the contents of a Readalong element.
+This is
+especially true if the delimiter is set to `word`.

 ## Compatibility

 As of July 2015, The Speech Synthesis API is still [an unofficial proposal](http://caniuse.com/#feat=speech-synthesis).
-As such, right out of the box this component will only work on about half of all devices.
+As such, right out of the box this component will only work on about half of all browsers.
 Those include recent versions
+of Chrome, Opera, and Safari.
+Ostensibly, iOS Safari is supported, but Speech Synthesis seems to work in that browser
-of Chrome, Opera, Safari, and iOS Safari.
-Other browsers will need a polyfill.
+only sporadically.
+All other browsers will need a polyfill.

 This component intentionally does not include a polyfill.
 There are several polyfill options, and the one you choose
 will depend on the needs of your project.
 The component also intentionally does check whether the Speech Synthesis